wordofwarning/wordofwarning.org/coronavirus/index.md

 CANCELLED — please see the Royal Exchange Theatre's <a href="http://www.royalexchange.co.uk/news" target="_blank">news page</a>; they will be in touch with ticket holders as soon as possible, please don't call their box office.

 **[1 April | *We Are Fucked* by Jo Bannon](/current/2020-springsummer/bannon)**
-CANCELLED — <a href="http://twitter.com/The_Lowry/status/1242849183171739651" target="_blank">The Lowry is now closed until at least Sun 26 April</a>; if you donated when you booked a ticket they will be in touch in due course, please bear with them. (*<a href="http://thelowry.com/coronavirus/" target="_blank">Their Coronavirus page is due an update</a>*.)
+CANCELLED — <a href="http://thelowry.com/coronavirus" target="_blank">The Lowry is now closed until at least Sun 26 April</a>; if you donated when you booked a ticket they will be in touch in due course, please bear with them.

 **[23+24 April | *Oreo* by Tania Camara](/current/2020-springsummer/camara)**
 Further information to follow — tickets are no longer available.